 Kids grow so quickly!
-My oldest is 17, and I don’t even know where the time went…
+My oldest is 21 and away at college, and I don’t even know where the time went…

 These interruptions you are dealing with now will not happen forever.
 Your challenges will change over time.

-And while it’s frustrating to leave your work to go help clean up a mess, it’s a chance for you to teach your kiddo how to react with grace.
+And while it’s frustrating to leave your work to help clean up a mess, it’s a chance for you to teach your kiddo how to react gracefully.

 So put a smile on your face, and enjoy the moment together.
-Grab a rag and both of you clean.
+Grab a rag, and both of you clean.
 Sing a song or chat while you work.
-Give your kiddo a hug before going back to work.
+Hug your kiddo and let them know they’re loved before going back to work.